Briefgarde/TP-Convolution/rapport.md

 4. Identity matrix
    1. The identity matrix has its diagonal element all at 1 (when n = m), and the rest of its element at 0 (when n =/= m).
 It is **always** square.
    2. In a way, it is a sort of permuation matrix.
+   3. If we multiply it with another vector, we get the vector itself.
 5. Diagonal matrix
    1. The diagonal matrix is similar to the identity matrix, but inversed : when n=m (its diagonal), the element is any number but 0.
 When not, the number is 0.
 6. symmetric matrix